rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/531_ROS-network-routed.md

 Package deployments in the cloud __OR__ device can connect to a cloud routed network.

-#### Resource Limit for Cloud Routed Network
+#### Resource Limit

-When creating a cloud routed network, the **Resource limit** field defines the memory allocation and computational ability of the routed network.
+When creating a cloud routed network, the **Resource limit** field defines the memory allocation and computational capability of the routed network.
 These resources are reserved in the platform for effective ROS communication.
 You can choose the resource limit of a routed network based on the following requirements.

 * size of ROS messages
 * frequency of ROS messages